frederic-perez/AmE-dictionary/data/dictionary.md

 __have seen (one's) day__ _idiom_ To be beyond one's prime; to be no longer useful, effective, or functional.
 __have someone pegged__ _She had me pegged on that, too._
 __have someone's back__
+__have the goods on (someone)__ _idiom_ To have incriminating evidence or proof against someone. _We know he's guilty, but we can't arrest him until we have the goods on him._
+__have the heart (to do something)__ _idiom_ To be hard hearted, callous, or unsympathetic (enough to do something); to have the emotional resolve (to do something).
+Usually used in the negative. _I didn't have the heart to tell her that I didn't love her anymore._
 __have your cake and eat it (too)__ _idiom_ :two: To have or get two good things at the same time, especially things that are not usually possible to have together.
 __have your head in the clouds__ _idiom_ :two: To be separate from reality, to dream.
 __have-not__ _n_ A person with few or no possessions.